-Note 9 - Income Taxes
+Note 12 - Income Taxes

-ASA had a net operating loss carryforward of approximately \$18,000 at December 31, 2023 and 2022.
+ASA had a net operating loss carryforward of approximately \$16,200 and \$18,000 at December 31, 2024 and 2023, respectively.
 The net operating losses begin to expire in 2024.
 Management has determined that deferred tax assets should not be recognized given the uncertainly in the realization of benefits from these prior losses.